SUSTech-ISACG-Association/ShinxSU7/README.md

 ## Proto for Bluetooth

-Control Code -> DATA -> ACK -> Control Code -> DATA -> ACK -> ...
+Control Code -> (ACK1 -> DATA ->) ACK2 -> Control Code -> (ACK1 -> DATA ->) ACK2 -> ...

+If no data sent, skip ACK1 and DATA transmit.

-Control Code sent by LeiJun, ACK sent by SU7, DATA can be sent by both.
+Control Code sent by LeiJun, ACK1/2 sent by SU7, DATA can be sent by both.

 | Control Code | SU7 <-> LeiJun               | Data Length            |
 | ------------ | ---------------------------- | ---------------------- |